Is You Relationship Healthy: Take The Quiz

 I will answer that question and give you a Quiz to help you rate the heath your relationship.

 Every couple argues…that’s a fact.
 It is how they argue that makes the difference.

 In an unhealthy relationship discussions lead quickly to arguments and often escalate, becoming highly destructive.
 Partners can lose sight of what they wanted to accomplish in the first place by letting themselves devolve into anger and frustration.

-Ultimately this can result in spouses holding each other in contempt and thinking of each other as enemies.
+This can result in spouses holding each other in contempt and thinking of each other as enemies.

 In a healthy relationship couples will generally try to correct or change the pattern of behavior that created the argument.
 Partners will learn to be more tolerant of each other and not so sensitive to every remark.

-Each partner will make an effort to own or take responsibility for his/her role that led to a regrettable event and carefully consider how to alter their perception and behavior for the next time.
+Each partner will make an effort to own or take responsibility for their role that led to a regrettable event and carefully consider how to alter their perception and behavior for the next time.

 Later on the couple might even take the time to review what happened, being mindful to keep the conversation productive, not accusatory.
 The healthy couple wants to always remain friends, even if there are disagreements.

 There is no substitute for effective communication, which includes actively listening to each other.